 Judgments and Open Credit Report Disputes

 A step far worse than a collection account on your credit history is a legal action against you over a collection account which results in a judgment reported against your credit history.
 To be clear, a judgment is a legal action which becomes a public record.
 This is a now a debt with legs, so to speak, and may have further negative repercussions.
-Other examples of a legal action resulting in the creation of a public record are, among others: bankruptcy, foreclosure and divorce.
+Other examples of a legal action resulting in the creation of a public record are, among others are: bankruptcy and foreclosure.

-Open disputes on your credit report are a problem with mortgage underwriting.
+Open disputes on your credit report (other than certain medical items) are a problem with mortgage underwriting.
 Until such time as disputes are resolved and closed, they may prevent you from obtaining approval for a home loan.

 Notice: The information on this blog is opinion and information.
 While I have made every effort to link accurate and complete information, I cannot guarantee it is correct.
 Please seek legal assistance to make certain your legal interpretation and decisions are correct.
 This information is not legal advice and is for guidance only.
 You may use this information in whole and not in part providing you give full attribution to James Spray.